 Around 60% of consumers already believe that biometric verifiers are more secure than a password or PIN.
 And roughly the same percentage believe that paying with biometrics would be easier than paying with a card.
 While some consumers do have concerns about registering their biometric data, this will likely be a normative payment option within the next decade—including the vending machines.

 And vending machines may also become a more prevalent part of the retail landscape, not just for satisfying momentary, snack-related cravings.
 Many tech startups have been experimenting with pizza vending machines.
+Airports and malls now have AI nail salon “vending machines,” vending out a service rather than a product.
 Amazon has been experimenting with vending machines that are like miniature convenience stores.
 But main street entrepreneurs with similar ideas hope to beat the Bezos Behemoth.

 In all, as our culture becomes more automated and contactless, vending machines may play an even more critical role.
 And they will require payment solutions that transcend collecting dollar bills and coins.
 For now, those solutions should require contactless payment options with a vending machine card reader.